{recaptcha:script:html}

 Please note: Some details of the itinerary may change according to the departure date of your tour.
 Whenever we run a tour we make new discoveries.
 Sometimes they are good discoveries, like a wonderful new trattoria, and sometimes they are bad, like a trail has been washed away.
 The result is that we sometimes change our itinerary to improve it by adding new wonderful elements to the tour or by removing something that does not work anymore.
 Rest assured, our goal is to always provide you with the best possible experience.
 We will advise you of any changes to the original itinerary prior to departure.

-In general: This is a moderate tour for fit hikers, and will be a little challenging but do-able for less fit hikers.
+In general, This is a Moderate tour for fit hikers and will be a little challenging but do-able for less fit hikers.

-Distances: Usually between 8 - 12 km (5 - 7 mi).
-Max distance is 14 km (8 mi).
+Distances: Usually 7 - 10 km (4.5 - 6 mi).
+Max distance is 12 km (7 mi).

-Hiking Poles: Recommended but not required, but if you habitually use hiking poles then you will find them helpful
+Hiking Poles: Recommended but not required, but if you habitually use hiking poles, then you will find them helpful

-As a point of reference, what is a 1 out 5 Activity rating?
+As a point of reference, what is a 1 out of 5 Activity rating?
 A 1 out of 5 rated tour is a tour without any hiking.
 Walks would be in towns, cities, and villages, and the countryside walks would be on paved, or gravel/dirt roads, and occasionally on some packed earth trails.
 Elevation gain and loss would be negligible.

-As a point of reference, what is a 5 out 5 Activity rating?
+As a point of reference, what is a 5 out 5 of Activity rating?
 A 5 out of 5 rated tour is a tour that would be physically challenging and technically difficult even for very fit and experienced hikers.
 The hikes would have steep ascents and descents on narrow, exposed trails with challenging footing, such as on scree fields, or through rock falls and boulders.
 Distances would be up to 25 km/16 miles per day and feature ascents of over 1,000 m/3,200 feet in a day.
 A 5 out of 5 tour would also mean that you would be carrying a heavier-than-normal pack.
 None of our tours are rated 5 out 5.
 Our most challenging tours are 4.5 out of 5, and they are the Dolomites Alta Via (because of some exposed trail that requires some technical expertise) and our Republic of Georgia tour which has some long hikes with over 1,000 meters of elevation gain.

 Getting There: Independent arrival in Catania.